Socially conscious values have always guided our business decisions.

 We’re proud to have been a responsible clothing manufacturer long before there was widespread awareness of the impact of over-production.
 But we’re always looking to improve.
 Here’s some of the ways we strive for a higher standard.

 - Fabrics are sourced from countries that enforce similar labor and environmental standards as the United States.
-Countries like England, Italy, Japan, and Portugal with high standards and long histories of fair practices.
+Countries like England, Japan, and Portugal with high standards and long histories of fair practices.

 - Our seamstresses are employed right here in our New Jersey factory and paid living wages.
 Come visit our factory and see for yourself how your clothes are made.